 Control Over Income

 Many people choose not to start a business because they worry about making a consistent, livable income.
-While this is something home business owners need to consider, the reality is that a home business can allow you to earn what you're worth, and more than a job.
+While the potential ebb and flow nature of running a home business is something you need to consider, the reality is that a home business can allow you to earn what you're worth.

-As a home business owner, you set your income goals, and your product or service prices.
-As long as you do the work that needs to be done, such as drumming up new customers and marketing your business you'll make a profit.
+As a home business owner, you set your own income goals, as well as your own product or service prices.
+As long as you do the work that needs to be done, such as drumming up new customers and marketing your business, you're likely to make a profit.

 Control Over Your Work Attire